- What is OverOps?

 - I’m having trouble with the installation, I'm trying to use OverOps for my NodeJS/Python/C#/etc. application…

-OverOps was designed for JVM-based languages, such as Java, Scala, JRuby, Clojure… For more information about this, make sure you check out ‘compatibility link’.
+OverOps was designed for JVM-based languages, such as Java, Scala, JRuby, Clojure, etc. For more information about supported languages, see the OverOps compatibility matrix.

 - How do I upgrade OverOps to the newest version?

-- I’m sifting through my errors in the dashboard and think I’m seeing somebody else's data: I’m seeing errors in validateMovie and putMoviesInDb functions, one of the movies is Iron Man 3 according to the variable listing.
+- I appear to have somebody else's data in the dashboard: I see errors in validateMovie and putMoviesInDb functions, one of the movies is Iron Man 3 according to the variable listing.

-Please notice that when installing OverOps , your dashboard already arrives with two sample event, that are labeled accordingly (with a big purple ‘samples’ label).
-These event are there for new users to help understanding how to use OverOps.
-If you want, you can hide the events, so they won’t appear in the main view of the dashboard.
+The OverOps dashboard comes with two sample events, that are labeled with a big purple ‘samples’.
+These events are intended to help new users understand how to use OverOps.
+You can hide these events, so they won’t appear in the main view of the dashboard.

 - I have an exception which is caught and handled correctly, and I want to mark it as such.
 What is the correct way?